 While the program you choose may vary slightly, most New York cosmetology programs include the following courses:

-After completing the program, you should be well-prepared to maintain health and safety requirements, perform skills related to hair and skincare, provide good customer service, and understand the variety of jobs available to you as a licensed cosmetologist.
+After completing the program, you should be well-prepared to maintain health and safety requirements, perform hair and skin care skills, provide good customer service, and understand the variety of jobs available to you as a licensed cosmetologist.

 Can I Apprentice as a Cosmetologist in New York?

-New York doesn't currently offer an apprenticeship path to cosmetology licensure.
+New York doesn't offer an apprenticeship path to cosmetology licensure.

 New York Cosmetology Licensing Requirements

-After you complete your 1,000 hours of cosmetology training, you can apply to take the written and practical cosmetology exams.
-To schedule the exams, you must sign up for an NY.gov ID account.
+After completing 1,000 hours of cosmetology training, apply to take the written and practical cosmetology exams.
+To schedule the exams and pay the $15 per test fee, you must sign up for an NY.gov ID account.

-The written cosmetologist exam is a 2.5-hour, multiple-choice exam.
-On the day of the exam, you should bring a valid, government-issued ID, a copy of your exam confirmation, including your candidate number, and two sanitized #2 pencils.
-Food, drinks, large bags, or reference materials aren't permitted in the exam site.
+The New York written cosmetologist exam is a 2.5-hour, multiple-choice test.
+On the exam day, bring a valid, government-issued ID, a copy of your exam confirmation with your candidate number, and two sanitized #2 pencils.
+Food, drinks, large bags, or reference materials aren't permitted at the exam site.

-You may apply to take the practical cosmetologist exam before or after completing the written exam.
+You may apply to take the New York practical cosmetology exam before or after completing the written exam.
 Registration for the exam's practical portion is done through the same online portal and requires a $15 fee.

 The practical exam requires you to demonstrate the skills you learned in beauty school, including:

-On the day of the exam, bring a valid government ID and supplies, including a mannequin.
+On the exam day, bring a valid government ID and relevant cosmetology supplies, including a mannequin.

 To pass, you must earn a score of at least 70%.
 Exam results are available online via the MYNY.gov website.
-If you fail the exam, you may request an analysis of your exam within 60 days.
+If you fail the exam, you may request an exam analysis within 60 days.